Sharp3111/AsiaWebShop/README.md

 Database last update: 1/11/2013 2:34 PM

 Please manually delete non-existing users from ASP.NET besides deleting them from DB to avoid SQL runtime errors.

+Remember to manually copy from Z: drive the App_Data folder AND Quantity.log to the root directory!